-If you receive a revised or adjusted tax bill because your motor vehicle assessment was corrected, you will have 30 days from the day the bill is mailed in order to make payment.
-For the majority of taxpayers at this time, that date is Tuesday, October 10, 2023.
+If you receive a revised or adjusted tax bill because your motor vehicle assessment was corrected, you had 30 days from the day the bill was mailed to make payment.
+For the majority of taxpayers at this time, that date was Tuesday, October 10, 2023.
 Click the link here to see a sample:

 Please enclose the bill you received, bring that bill with you, or refer to the bill number when paying online or by phone.

-In some cases, the revised bill is stamped "revised tax bill" in red ink, and will show the pay-by date; otherwise, the revised bills are laser printed, include an explanatory letter, and have Tuesday, October 10 as the pay-by date on the bill.
-We apologize for the inconvenience.
+In some cases, the revised bill is stamped "revised tax bill" in red ink, and shows the pay-by date.
+Other revised bills are laser printed, and had Tuesday, October 10 as the pay-by date on the bill.
 If you have any questions, please reach out to the tax collector's office (billing and payment questions) or the assessor's office (assessment / assessed value questions).